 Councilor, Teaching Division, one position (Council—governance of the organization; Division—responsible for the Council’s work relating to history education, including efforts to promote and improve teaching and learning of history at all levels of education)

-Committee on Committees, one position (nominations for large number of Association committees, including book awards and prizes; member begins serving immediately after election)
+Committee on Committees, two positions (nominations for large number of Association committees, including book awards and prizes; member begins serving immediately after election)

 Nominating Committee, three positions (nominations for all elective posts)